The International Forum on Quality and Safety in Healthcare

 New for London 2017 - The Night Forum

-A must attend for all delegates and new to the International Forum this year, this multi-streamed evening event will give delegates an opportunity to meet colleagues in an informal setting and continue networking and learning through a range of new activities.
+A must attend for all delegates and new to the International Forum this year, this multi-streamed evening event will give you an opportunity to meet colleagues in an informal setting and continue networking and learning through a range of new activities.
 These include informal presentations, country-hosted spaces, entertainment, movie screenings and much more.

-This year’s programme focuses on how the power of collaboration can inspire all parties, including patients, families, new healthcare professionals and improvement leaders to deliver top quality, person-centred care in a sustainable framework.
+Themed Igniting Collective Excellence, this year’s programme focuses on how the power of collaboration can inspire all parties, including patients, families, new healthcare professionals and improvement leaders to deliver top quality, person-centred care in a sustainable framework.

 Book your place in London 2017